Last updated May 14, 2020

 Housing for 2020-21:

 It’s time to start thinking about Fall Housing!
-If you’re a student who will be new to campus next fall, you have until May 1st to pay your deposit in order to guarantee housing.
+If you’re a student who will be new to campus next fall, you have until June 1st (this is a change due to the COVID19 move to online courses for the spring) to pay your deposit in order to guarantee housing.
+Remember – you’ll also need to complete a housing application and submit proof that you’ve had a meningitis vaccine within the past 5 years to University Health Service.

-Scan the code below to get to all of last year’s episodes of Gab & GROW, where you can find all kinds of topics and advice for being a successful WCSU student.
+Scan the code to the left to get to all of last year’s episodes of Gab & GROW, where you can find all kinds of topics and advice for being a successful WCSU student.

 Cable TV information: